 Review & Test: Before the final installation, review and test your lighting layout from indoors.
 View at many different angles, make adjustments, and repeat the process until perfect!

 I hope you enjoyed this blog.
 If you have any questions please send me a message at BauerCombs & Associates, Inc. or view our website at www.bauercombs.com.

 Photo Credit: Tom Rupnicki creator of NightOrbs.

-“Brighten Up Your Winter with Landscape Lighting” author: Susan Combs Bauer, landscape architect and founder of BauerCombs & Associates, Inc. – Connecting People to Nature by Design.
+“Brighten Up Your Winter with Landscape Lighting” author: Susan Combs Bauer, landscape architect at BauerCombs & Associates, Inc. – Connecting People to Nature by Design.